Polesia: Name

-The term is not related to Poland, Polish, Pole, etc., which is ultimately derived from Old Slavic pole 'field'.

 History

 In ancient times, the areas of today's western and west-central Polesia were inhabited by the people of the Milograd culture, the Neuri.

 In the late Middle Ages Polesia became part of the Grand Duchy of Lithuania, following it into the Polish–Lithuanian Commonwealth (1569).
-Polesia was largely part of Poland from 1921 to 1939, when the country's largest provinces bore that name.Polesia has rarely been a separate administrative unit.
-However, there was a Polesie Voivodeship during the Second Polish Republic, as well as a Polesia Voblast in Byelorussian SSR.
+It became part of Russia in the late-18th-century Partitions of Poland.
+Polesia was largely part of Poland from 1921 to 1939, when the country's largest province, the Polesie Voivodeship, bore that name, with the eastern part forming part of the Byelorussian SSR, within which the Polesia Region was created in 1938.
 From 1931 to 1944, it was explicitly mentioned as constituent part of the short-lived (Byzantine Rite) Ukrainian Catholic Apostolic Exarchate of Volhynia, Polesia and Pidliashia.

-Since the end of World War II, the region of Polesie or Polesia has encompassed areas in eastern Poland, southern Belarus, northwestern Ukraine, and southwestern Russia.
+Following the 1939 invasion of Poland, most of the region was under Soviet occupation, with the western outskirts under German occupation until 1941, and then the entire region, including the pre-war Soviet-controlled part, was under German occupation until 1943–1944.
+Since the end of World War II, the region has encompassed areas in eastern Poland, southern Belarus, and northwestern Ukraine.